Karen McCarthy: House career

 In 1994, Congressman Alan Wheat ran for the U.S. Senate, leaving an open seat.
 McCarthy won a crowded six-way primary, and then defeated Republican Ron Freeman with 56 percent of the vote.
 She was easily reelected four more times.
 McCarthy served on the Energy and Commerce committee (subcommittees: Commerce, Trade and Consumer Protection, Energy and Air Quality, Telecommunications and Internet and Environment and Hazardous Materials) and the Select Committee on Homeland Security as the ranking Democrat on the Intelligence and Counterterrorism subcommittee.

-McCarthy announced in 2003 that she wouldn't run for a sixth term in 2004 after revealing that she suffered from alcoholism.
+McCarthy announced in 2003 that she would not run for a sixth term in 2004 after revealing that she suffered from alcoholism.
 A widely reported incident in which an intoxicated McCarthy fell down inside a House office building forced her to admit her problem and seek treatment.

 Selected honors include the Missouri Citizens for the Arts 2005 Advocacy Award and the Business and Professional Women of the USA's Woman of the Year award.